Rosuav/choc/editor.md

     chocimport --fix --extcall=render_item --extcall=render_command /some/file.js

 Any number of extcall directives can be given.
+You can also adorn individual function definitions with "//extcall" at the end of the line; this has the same effect, but can be used with any function, not just one at top level.

 SciTE
 -----